 Put Marshall McLuhan and Rem Koolhaas into a blender.
 The result is the future.

 Jed is known to use puns too often, but he’s working on scaling that back in a major way.
 As a teenager, he won several skating rink limbo contests and a “Best Hair” award at an ’80s night.
-Jed hosts dance parties with his wife and kids in their living room to Daft Punk, the Ramones, and Michael Jackson.
+Jed hosts dance parties with his wife and kids in their living room to Daft Punk, the Ramones, and Prince.
 Jed has an excessive record collection that is in alphabetical order, and he finds humor in the musician sandwiches on his shelves (e.g. Radiohead in between R.E.M. and Rage Against the Machine and Al Green in between Green Day and the Grease Soundtrack).
-Jed can be seen in sunglasses and headphones when walking around the streets of downtown Raleigh, typically listening to a podcast on media or design.
+Jed can be seen in sunglasses and headphones walking around the streets of downtown Raleigh, typically listening to a podcast on media or design.
 He’s always looking for a new pinball machine to play and itching for a fierce game of ping pong.